-The prime minister also pledged to revise labor reforms which the court rejected last week.
+The prime minister also pledged to revise labour reforms which the court rejected last week.

 The court's third rejection of government austerity plans in 13 months has raised concerns about Lisbon's ability to make structural spending cuts sought by lenders without constitutional changes which could delay reforms and lead to a new bailout.

-"We do not need to revise the constitution to fulfill the bailout program and implement these measures, what is needed is common sense," Passos Coelho told a meeting of his Social Democratic Party.
+"We do not need to revise the constitution to fulfil the bailout programme and implement these measures, what is needed is common sense," Passos Coelho told a meeting of his Social Democratic Party.

 "As for that measure, we will present an alternative very briefly ...
 It's not the Constitutional Court that governs."